Massachusetts Public Safety Fire Investigator Certification FAQ

 If I become certified to a specific level this year, when will I have to recertify?

-Public safety fire investigator certification expires 5 years from the date of certification.
+Public safety fire investigator certification is valid for 5 years.
 You would have to successfully complete the requirements for re-certification before your current certification expires.

 Can my community make me get certified?